 Your blood pressure is recorded as two numbers:

 - Systolic blood pressure (the top number) is the pressure your blood is exerting against your artery walls when the heart beats

 - Diastolic blood pressure (the bottom number) is the pressure your blood is exerting against your artery walls while the heart is resting between beats

 Why do we need to treat high blood pressure?

 What people do not realise is that high blood pressure is a ‘silent killer’ because in the beginning there is no symptoms until it is too late because it can cause the following:

 - The smaller and more fragile blood vessels in the brain burst more easily due to the high pressure resulting in a stroke.
 Over 60% of patients with strokes have high blood pressure

 - Kidney failure.
-The kidney filters blood at a rate 125 ml/min which means it filters your entire blood volume 20-25 times a day.
-As such, the kidney filtration system is sensitive to any high pressure damage.
+The kidney filters blood at a rate of 125 ml/min which means it filters your entire blood volume 20-25 times a day.
+As such, the kidney filtration system is sensitive to any high-pressure damage.
 It is estimated that high blood pressure accounts for up to 30% of kidney failure cases requiring dialysis

 - Vision loss.
 High pressure can cause a stroke in the eye when the fragile blood vessels burst